EMERGENCY WATER OUTAGE

 Piney Branch Tunnel

-The project includes construction of a diversion structure at the Piney Branch outfall, known as CSO 049, to redirect sewer flows to the storage tunnel and eventually convey the combined sewage to DC Water’s Blue Plains Advanced Wastewater Treatment Plant for treatment when the pipes and system can handle the volume.
-This project is needed to reduce CSOs to improve water quality in Piney Branch, Rock Creek, and ultimately the Potomac River and the Chesapeake Bay; and to comply with the terms of the Federal Consent Decree.
+The project includes construction of a diversion structure at the Piney Branch outfall, known as CSO 049, to redirect sewer flows to the storage tunnel.
+A structure will also be constructed adjacent to Park Road NW to discharge the combined sewage from the tunnel back into the existing sewer system to DC Water’s Blue Plains Advanced Wastewater Treatment Plant for treatment when the system can handle the volume.

 Schedule